Pi Delta Theta

 Pi Delta Theta (ΠΔΘ) was a national collegiate sorority operating in the United States from February 14, 1926, until it was absorbed by Delta Sigma Epsilon in September 1941.

 History

-Prior to its formation, the sorority had help in 1925 from Ida Shaw Martin of the Sorority Service Bureau, who had been fielding requests for information from recently formed local sororities seeking national affiliation.
-She invited representatives of three organizations to send their faculty advisors to a meeting in Boston, Massachusetts in the summer of 1925.
+Before its formation, the sorority had help in 1925 from Ida Shaw Martin of the Sorority Service Bureau, who had been fielding requests for information from recently formed local sororities seeking national affiliation.
+She invited representatives of three organizations to send their faculty advisors to a meeting in Boston, Massachusetts, in the summer of 1925.
 Two responded affirmatively, which constitute both the founders and founding chapters of Pi Delta Theta: